Chilly712/CrossTheFireLine_Minecraft/docs/final.md

 (Figure 4: Environment setup)

 ### Action
 The Ghast can hit several blocks by launching single fireball, so if the agent only take discrete movement, its chances of avoiding the fireball are reduced.
-Hence, we believe the better choice is to let the agent have continuous movements .
+Hence, we believe the better choice is to let the agent have continuous movements.

+### Action Space
+self.action_space = Box(low = -1, high = 1, shape=(2,))  # move, turn
+Our agent continuous action space cantains two kinds of actions, move [-1,1] and turn [-1,-1].
+When the agent detects the fire on the grid in the observation space, it will use yaw and different commands to avoid the fire.

 ### State
 The observation space of our discrete agent is a 5 x 5 grid that contains the information about the nearby fire blocks (including those blocks that will be set on fire by the fireball soon).